gwelinder/oracle/docs/openai-endpoints.md

 }
 ```

+## Model aliases

+Oracle keeps a stable CLI-facing model set, but some names are aliases for the concrete API model ids it sends:

+- `gpt-5.1-pro` → `gpt-5.2-pro` (API)

 ### Browser engine vs API base URLs

 `--base-url` / `apiBaseUrl` only affect API runs.
 For browser automation, use `--chatgpt-url` (or `browser.chatgptUrl` in config) to point Chrome at a specific ChatGPT workspace/folder such as `https://chatgpt.com/g/.../project`.